 - “Oxygen should be considered as a drug that is prescribed and administered for specific indications, with a documented target oxygen saturation range and with regular monitoring of the patient’s response.

-- Oxygen is prescribed for the relief of hypoxaemia, not breathlessness.
+- Oxygen is prescribed for the relief of hypoxemia, not breathlessness.

-- Hypoxaemia is both a marker of risk of a poor outcome due to the severity of the underlying disease(s) that has caused hypoxaemia, and an independent risk factor of poor outcome.
+- Hypoxemia is both a marker of risk of a poor outcome due to the severity of the underlying disease(s) that has caused hypoxemia, and an independent risk factor of poor outcome.

-- There are risks associated with both hypoxaemia and hyperoxaemia, which underlie the importance of prescribing oxygen only if required, and to within a target oxygen saturation range.”
-(7)
+- There are risks associated with both hypoxemia and hyperoxemia, which underlie the importance of prescribing oxygen only if required, and to within a target oxygen saturation range.”7

 Even though living with a mask attached to one’s mouth might not be ideal, its proper usage can enhance one’s daily life.
 It is important to be clear about the correct balance of this chemical element that is needed.
 If the additional oxygen does not fulfill the body’s needs or if it is taken in an excessive amount, the central nervous system and cardiovascular system might suffer.
 A physician should be able to design the patient’s oxygen therapy and set the interval or recommend circumstances under which one will be taking it.